shengmeiLiu/Evlag/README.md

 Partial list of possible next steps/features:

-+ Add support for game controller (auto detect in EvLag and parse in EvParse).

-+ Measure overhead (mean and variance) for EvLag.

 + Provide ability to simultaneous delay multiple devices, each with different amounts of delay.

++ Add option for delay variance.

 ## License